CIS Baselines & Hardening: Practical Guide

 Where should most teams start?

-Start with a minimum baseline across your highest-impact systems: asset inventory, identity/admin hygiene, patching cadence, logging coverage, and tested recovery paths.
+Start with a minimum baseline across your highest-impact systems: asset inventory, identity and admin hygiene, patching cadence, logging coverage, and tested recovery paths.
 Then expand depth and coverage in phases.

 Will baseline hardening break operations?